julionm/rust-studies/README.md

 `Copy` is a bitwise copy, therefore it copies every bit of the value to another memory location (variable) using the `memcpy()` function.

+### What is a _Reference Cycle_ and how to prevent it from leaving a *Memory Leak*?

+A reference cycle happens when you have different references pointing to each other, it may happen in many cases but when you think of a linked list where the values are linked using references to other list items, for example, it may occur a cycle problem when you point list item a to list item b and vice-versa, if you're using some `Rc<T>` for handling the multiple times the list item could be referenced, you may use the `Weak<T>` smart pointer to help you with that.

+When using the `Rc::clone` you increase the `strong_count` inside it, but the `clone` method shares the ownership so, in the end of the program, it'll not be cleaned up.
+But when you create a `Weak<T>` reference, instead, it increses the `weak_count` counter, this as a weak reference to the value, will be freed in the end of the execution.

+In addition, the methods for manipulating an `Rc<T>` to use the `Weak<T>` smart pointer are:
+- `Rc::downgrade` receives a `Rc` reference and returns a new `Weak<T>` smart point to be used
+- `Weak::upgrade` this'll return a new `Option<Rc<T>>` that, if it's still available, may be mapped to an `Rc<T>` again.

 ---

 ## Future Concepts